ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

 3. However, since you created your own IBM Cloud Container Registry namespace in the previous lab, we'll use that one for this lab.
-To do so, login in to your IBM Cloud account.
+To do so, login to your IBM Cloud account.
+```
+ibmcloud login
+```
+{: codeblock}

 If you have a federated ID, use the `--sso` option.
 Use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
-```
-ibmcloud login [--sso]
-```
-{: codeblock}

 4. Ensure that you are targeting the `us-south` region where you created your namespace.
 ```